M. Night Shyamalan's least bad movie in years.

 But first we have that aforementioned grimly-fun first act, in which David Dunn (Bruce Willis), having discovered his superhumanity over the course of Unbreakable and subsequently devoted himself to crimefighting, goes after Kevin Crumb (James McAvoy), whose dissociative identity disorder has manifested in the form of 24 separate personalities and a penchant for kidnapping and eating teenage girls, and whose ravenous 24th personality, as we learned toward the beginning and/or the end of Split, is not just "The Beast" in name, but bears mighty powers himself.
 (Yes, Shyamalan is still deeply enamored with his ability to climb on walls.
 Dude must have jizzed himself over Spider-Verse.)
 Their battle concludes with both tired opponents walking into a trap set by Dr. Ellie Staple (Sarah Paulson), a psychiatrist who specializes in subjects who have deluded themselves into believing they have superpowers.
 From there, David and Kevin are rendered to an insane asylum where they join David's old nemesis, the super-intelligent Elijah Price, but preferring his nomme de guerre, "Mr. Glass" (Samuel L. Jackson).
 Now all together, Staple subjects them to a barrage of "therapy," intended to show them that, actually, they're not so super after all.

 This is where Glass just kind of stalls out narratively for a long time, with lies being thrown at the characters and at the audience that are facially absurd (especially for David, who's been living with his superhuman talents for nineteen years, and whether or not Dr. Staple wants to quibble about what constitutes "superpowers," he's been a vigilante with a uniform that entire time; if David's not objectively a superhero, then what do you call Batman?).
-It probably doesn't help that when Staple's locked David in an armored room, she's seen fit to equip it with a sprinkler system ready to douse him with his psychosomatic/mystical weakness, water, at the first sign of aggression; a very curious expenditure, if David's superpowers are not real.
+It probably doesn't help that when Staple's locked David in an armored room, she's seen fit to David-proof it with a sprinkler system ready to exploit his weakness to drowning; a very curious expenditure, if David's superpowers are not real.

 (One also has to question the necessity of all this subterfuge in order to stop the "gods among us," when the abilities of these "gods" top out at being—almost—able to lift a car.
-David has the strength of ten men, but, you know, so does an AR-15, and the "Overseer" is the only superhero around whom you could plausibly defeat by bleeding on him.)
+David has the strength of ten men, but, you know, so does an AR-15.)

 There's a counter-majoritarian reading of this I've come across; basically, that Glass is about gaslighting, that is, being attacked with obvious lies over and over as a form of power play and brainwashing, rather than being tricked in a conventional manner.
 It doesn't remotely play that way in the film itself.
 (Meanwhile, Glass could've gone somewhere incredibly weird if Unbreakable and Split somehow were delusions, but I have no idea how any screenplay could manage that.)
 Anyway, it's definitely overthinking what is explicitly laid out as a "comic book plot," for this is also where we run headfirst into the fact that despite Shyamalan's desire to create a grounded, Philadelphian world, he just doesn't know or care to know how anything whatsoever works, including courts and mental hospitals, and passes that disinterest in credible logistics onto his characters—it's amusing that one of the charges Staple makes against David is that he denies perps their due process rights, but it's not like we get to see him exercise any of his.
 Then again, as Willis seems entirely content for the vast majority of his performance to do nothing besides sitting quietly in a chair and staring in one of several pre-set directions, perhaps this even arises from his interpretation of the character.